thecuriouscloud/blog/docs/posts/AMI-ing for Trust꞉ Controlling Your Trusted Providers in AWS.md

 ## Understanding AMIs

-Before we dive in, we need to understand what AMIs (Amazon Machine Images) are.
+Before we dive in, it's important to understand what AMIs (Amazon Machine Images) are.
 They are pre-configured virtual machines that contain the operating system, application server, and applications needed to run an instance on AWS.
 They are used to quickly launch instances in the cloud with specific configurations and software.
 AMIs allow for consistency, scalability, and easy replication of environments.
 Essentially, they act as templates for EC2 instances.

 ## Why is important to control them?